Friedmann's Universe Controlled by Gauss-Bonnet Modified Gravity: Gauss-Bonnet Modified Gravity in Friedmann's Universe

-So if $\mathcal{G}$ is constant then the scale factor increases or decreases linearly over time, and the Hubble parameter presents a singularity at $t=-K_1$.
-Consider the two equations of evolution (\ref{eqn:0.1}) and (\ref{eqn:0.2}), which relate the energy $\rho_m$ and the pressure $p_m$ to the Hubble parameter and the geometric density and pressure, that is,
+So if $\mathcal{G}$ is constant and zero, then the scale factor increases or decreases linearly over time, and the Hubble parameter presents a singularity at $t=-K_1$.
+The condition for the positivity of the matter source ($\rho_m\geq 0$), can be obtained explicitly from equation \eqref{eqn:0.1},

-From (\ref{eqn:4}) we see that if the geometric density $\rho_{\alpha}$ is less or equal to zero, then $\rho_m$ is always positive; but if $\rho_{\alpha}$ is positive, then $\rho_m$ will be positive only in the interval
+From (\ref{eqn:4}) we see that if the geometric density $\rho_{z}$ is less or equal to zero, then $\rho_m$ is always positive; but if $\rho_{z}$ is positive, then $\rho_m$ will be positive only in the interval

-which depends on the value of $\alpha$ and initial conditions.
-In other words, if the geometric density $\rho_Z$ is positive, then, in order for $\rho_m$ to be strictly positive, the topological invariant $\mathcal{G}$ cannot be constant indefinitely but must vary over time.
-This may be useful later in order to filter only solutions with $\rho_m \geq 0$.